The Case for Cardinality Lower Bounds

-We have demonstrated that cardinality lower bounds hold the potential to solve the long-standing cardinality \emph{underestimation} problem, still present in current systems despite extensive research.
-In the following, we will discuss several avenues for generalizing and refining these lower bounds.
+Having demonstrated the potential of cardinality lower bounds against the persistent \emph{underestimation} problem, we now outline avenues for generalization, hoping to inspire both practitioners and theorists to further pursue this direction.

-\sparagraph{Query Type.} Currently, we support only Berge-acyclic queries, with the additional requirement that the joins happen on the same join key.
-While this condition inherently holds for (single-key) two-way joins, e.g., the very first join in a the query plan, and, surprisingly, for the well-studied \jobl{} benchmark~\cite{joblight}, real-world queries often involve joins on multiple join keys.

-Moreover, while rather common in established cardinality estimation benchmarks, like JOB~\cite{job} and STATS-CEB~\cite{stats-ceb}, Berge-acyclicity no longer holds in enterprise settings to such a large extent.
-For instance, many two-way joins in \mssales{} are, in fact, \emph{not} Berge-acyclic (yet, still acyclic).
-It is interesting to understand whether this framework can also be extended to handle cyclic queries, such as those in the Subgraph-Matching benchmark~\cite{sm-bench}.
+\sparagraph{Query Types.} Currently, \xbound{} supports only acyclic queries whose joins share a single join key, a condition that inherently holds for two-way joins (e.g., the first join in a query plan) but is restrictive for multi-key joins common in practice.
+Moreover, while this type of acyclicity is prevalent in established benchmarks such as \textsc{JOB}~\cite{job} and \textsc{StackOverflow-CEB}~\cite{stats-ceb}, it is far less so in enterprise workloads.
+Extending the framework to cyclic queries, such as those in the \textsc{Subgraph-Matching} benchmark~\cite{sm-bench}, is an interesting open direction.

-Another intriguing extension is that to nested subqueries.
-While this remains an open question for \lpbound{}, the reverse inequalities used by \xbound{} can be extended to return lower bounds on more norms beyond $\ell_1$, in particular $\ell_2$, e.g., by using the $\ell_4$-norms of the input vectors.
-In turn, these bounds can be propagated further to subsequent subqueries.
+Another intriguing extension is to nested subqueries.
+While this remains open for \lpbound{}, the reverse inequalities underlying \xbound{} can be generalized to yield lower bounds on norms beyond $\ell_1$, in particular $\ell_2$, e.g., via the $\ell_4$-norms of the input vectors, enabling propagation to subsequent subexpressions.

-\sparagraph{Beyond Inner Joins.} To be applicable to an even more diverse workload, \xbound{} should also support non-inner joins.
-We believe that the framework is flexible enough to be extended in this direction.
-For example, we can easily support semi-join operators, $A \ltimes B$: the lower bound on the number of distinct keys of the join $A \Join B$ (\secref{subsec:ndv-lb}) can be used as the prefix length when fetching the $\ell_1$ norm of $A$.
-Moreover, for outer joins, one can always return the lower bound of the (implicit) inner join.
-However, achieving tighter lower bounds would require more information about the number of non-joining keys, which we leave as future work.
+\sparagraph{Beyond Inner Joins.} \xbound{} is able to support non-inner joins to handle a more diverse workload.
+The framework is flexible enough for this: for example, semi-joins $A \ltimes B$ can be supported by using the lower bound on the number of distinct join keys (\secref{subsec:exact-l0}, \secref{subsec:prob-l0}) as the prefix length when fetching the $\ell_1$ norm of $A$.
+For outer joins, one can always return the inner-join lower bound; tighter bounds would require information about non-joining keys, which we leave as future work.